 Yet we mixed together in Islamic Spain.
 We are not even taught about it in the United States, but Islamic Spain was one of the pinnacles of humanity in its time, the third great European civilization.

 The civilization of Islamic Spain was equal in breadth and significance to the Romans and the Renaissance.
-Muslims brought the knowledge of West Asia and South Asia to Europe.
+Muslims brought the knowledge of West and South Asia to Europe.
 Many technological advances were made and Jewish poets writing in Arabic for Spanish sultans recovered classical European knowledge from the great Islamic libraries.
 The Renaissance and the Industrial Revolution wouldn’t have happened the way they did without the advancements of Islamic Spain.

 The TransAtlantic Slave Trade (1500s – 1800s) brought West African Muslims to the Caribbean and the Americas.
 For example, Dutty Boukman, one of the leaders of the Haitian Revolution (1791-1804) was called “Boukman” because he was a man of the book.
 He was a Muslim imam (priest).

-There are relatively few Muslims in Latin America, but there are some.
-Many internalize their faith to avoid harassment.
 Islam is also one of the faiths you will encounter in New York City.
-So we write a little about Islam to understand it ourselves, and to try and increase mutual understanding and tolerance.
+So I write a little about Islam to understand it myself, and to try and increase mutual understanding and tolerance.
 We are all human.

 Laylat al-Qadr Mubarak”